 Where permitted by the fabric rules, patterns can be rotated incrementally to fit.
 Any patterns which cannot be fitted into a nest are placed in the queue ready for re-nesting into the next cut.

-While these features are essential for working with material like leather, they are also great time savers in many other types of work, especially when used with Aeronaut's SiliconEye machine vision software which makes it easy to capture and trace irregularly shaped fabric outlines.
+While these features are essential for working with material like leather, they are also great time savers in many other types of work, especially when used with Aeronaut's SiliconEye machine vision software which makes it easy to capture and investigate this site Six ways to improve brain function trace irregularly shaped fabric outlines.

 Complex and time consuming nesting tasks are made quick and simple but importantly, in conjunction with Tangent's Fault Line feature, NestFab handles fabric faults as well as locked patterns and nesting into enclosed shapes with ease.

 In the picture below, patterns for a hypalon RIB tube are nested to avoid faults in the fabric, shown in red.